giovancombo/ProteinSecondaryStructurePrediction/README.md

 Convolutional Neural Networks also found success, especially in capturing local structural motifs.
 Wang et al.'s DeepCNF (2016) combined CNNs with Conditional Random Fields, achieving state-of-the-art performance by modeling both local and global sequence-structure relationships.

+More recent architectures specialized in Secondary Structure Prediction are MUFOLD-SS (2018), DeepACLSTM (2019), Contextnet (2019) and MCNN-PSSP (2022), which outperformed previous approaches with testing accuracies around 70-71% on the CB513 dataset.

 Recent years have seen the emergence of attention mechanisms and transformer architectures.
 While primarily developed for natural language processing, these models have shown promise in understanding complex protein structures, as demonstrated by AlphaFold (Jumper et al., 2021) in tertiary structure prediction.

 The current trend is towards hybrid models that combine different architectures.
 OPUS-TASS (Xu et al., 2020) integrates CNNs, bidirectional LSTMs, and transformer layers, achieving high accuracy in both 3-state and 8-state predictions.